YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

 * Skill:
   * Once per fight, restore 25% max HP upon falling under 20% HP.

-* Desc: "Cheap and inexpensive bubblewrap".
+* Desc: Cheap and inexpensive bubblewrap.
 >While their Kai does augment their DPS somewhat, it's fair to say that the star of the show is still their self-rescue skill and their pretty good base HP; therefore, if all you want are some ablative wounds for a more valuable unit or just something to stall with while the backline does all the work, there are no better options than a 0LB Cassin and Downes.